Seated Forward Bend Pose

 Step Five

 Hold the posture for at least 30 seconds in the beginning.
 As you practice the pose more over time, you can increase the duration up to 5 minutes.
-To come out of the pose, inhale as you lift the head first, then the arms and then the upper back.
+To come out of the pose, inhale as you lift the head first, then the arms, then the upper back.
 Finally, the lower back should come up last.

 Beginner's Tip: